cpypasta/apc/README.md

 A tool that allows anyone to change the animal population on all the reserves in theHunter: Call of the Wild (COTW).
 You can choose to use the CLI tool or the GUI.

-Currently the tool only supports modifying the following species:
+This tool can make all species a diamond and the appropriate species a Great one.
+Currently, the tool only supports rare furs for the following species:
 1. Red Deer
 1. Whitetail Deer
 1. Black Bear